Jim is the founder and Music & Artistic Director of Ring Pittsburgh.

 Lisa picked up her first handbell during the summer of 2005, immediately became hooked and joined a church choir.
 Her love of music has been a constant in her life since childhood, and she played clarinet for 9 of those years.
 She holds a Bachelor's Degree in Computer Information Systems from Robert Morris University and is currently a full-time Senior Compliance Analyst.
 A born and bred Pittsburgher, she resides in Cranberry Township with her husband and son, and enjoys photography, traveling, live music, and celebrating life with family and friends.

-Patty began playing hand bells in her church bell choirs at Our Lady of Fatima and St. Frances Cabrini and was immediately hooked.
+Patty began playing hand bells in her church bell choirs and was immediately hooked.
 She has a lengthy musical background, having played saxophone since 4th grade.
-During college, she performed in Live Shows as a member of a musical comedy clown band at Kings Island.
 Patty loves the challenge of performing advanced, multi-dimensional music with Ring Pittsburgh.
-A graduate of Xavier University with accounting and information systems degrees, she is now a retired CPA and spending time with her husband John, spending time traveling to see their three adult children, playing with their three granddaughters, jogging and refereeing soccer and girls’ lacrosse.
+A graduate of Xavier University with accounting and information systems degrees, she is now a retired CPA spending time with her husband John, volunteering at various organizations, traveling to see their three adult daughters, enjoying their three granddaughters, jogging and refereeing soccer and girls’ lacrosse.

-Mary Anne has been ringing handbells since 2003 when she joined her church handbell choir as a beginner.
+Mary Anne has been ringing handbells since 2004 when she joined her church handbell choir as a beginner.
 After first hearing a children's handbell choir at her cousin's funeral a few years prior, Mary Anne was fascinated with the instrument and knew she wanted to learn it someday.
 She grew up in a musical family, learned to play the piano and participated in local performing arts.
-A Pittsburgh native, Mary Anne and her husband have four children and live in McCandless Township.
+A Pittsburgh native living in McCandless Township, Mary Anne and her husband have three adult children and one high-schooler.